mzy2240/ESA/docs/rst/snippets/pw_contingency_analysis_2000.rst

-This example shows how to do contingency analysis (N-1) using powerworld script functions and ESA.
+This example shows how to perform the contingency analysis via PW's built-in capability.
+We assume you already have the aux file that contains all the contingencies.

 The initialization procedure is the same as others.